Viele Porträtbilder von Menschen nebeneinander

 Global Minds Initiative Germany

-The DFG's funding instruments offer all actors in the German research system a wide range of access to universities and non-university research institutions.
-They are differentiated to support individuals at all stages of their research careers.
+The DFG's funding instruments offer all stakeholders in the German research system a wide range of access routes to universities and non-university research institutions.
+They are specifically designed to support individuals at all stages of their academic careers.

-They are open to researchers worldwide who wish to conduct research in Germany.
+They are open to researchers from around the world who wish to conduct research in Germany.

 BMFTR_-_Logo_(en)

-With the Global Minds Initiative Germany, the Federal Ministry of Research, Technology and Space (BMFTR) aims to offer international researchers prospects within the German research system.
-The funding opportunities offered by the German Research Foundation (DFG) and the Alexander von Humboldt Foundation (AvH) create excellent conditions for this.
+Through the Global Minds Initiative Germany, the Federal Ministry of Research, Technology and Space (BMFTR) aims to offer international researchers prospects within the German research system.
+Here, the funding opportunities offered by the DFG, the DAAD and the Alexander von Humboldt Foundation (AvH) create excellent conditions.
 Individuals working at a research institution abroad are eligible to apply.

-The DFG's plans are currently based on the Federal Government's medium-term financial framework and the funding pledged by the BMFTR.
-These are subject to current budget discussions.
+The DFG's current planning in this context is based on the federal government's medium-term financial framework and funds pledged by the BMFTR, which are the subject of the current parliamentary budget deliberations.

 Logo des Internetangebots GERiT